-The problem is that there are many different types of time-travel books, and what you get out of the genre really depends on what you want.
+But while time travel books share some of the same rules, there are still many different types of time-travel books.
+What you get out of the genre really depends on what you want.
 Are you seeking a story about how time can impact relationships?
 Or do you want a hard-nosed cause-and-effect book with extremely tight science?
 Even though it’s a sub-genre of science fiction, time travel itself encompasses many specific sub-sub-genres.
-So the best way to find your next time-travel read is to consider what you’re specifically looking for.
-If you love The Time Machine, Doctor Who, and other iconic stories about voyages across the ages, here are seven other time travel books you shouldn't miss depending on which properties you already love.

 Bones of the Earth

 Michael Swanwick's Bones of the Earth was nominated for all of sci-fi's major awards (Hugo, Nebula, Campbell, and Locus) when released in 2002 and was itself an expansion of Swanwick's Hugo-winning short story "Scherzo with Tyrannosaur."
 The story has themes of anthropological examination through far-flung time travel.
 In the case of Swanwick's book, most of the story revolves around scientists studying prehistory through time travel.
-The novel also involves a far alternate future and its own allegory — not the class commentary of Wells, but a timely focus on the bigger picture of environmental impact.
+The novel also involves a far alternate future and its own allegory, which offers a timely focus on the bigger picture of environmental impact.

 Shadow of Ashland

-Shadow of Ashland uses a completely different mechanic while hitting on many of the same feelings and messages, except the focus shifts from a spousal relationship to the greater family.
+Terence M. Green's Shadow of Ashland uses a completely different mechanic from The Time Traveler's Wife but hits on many of the same feelings and messages.
+The difference here, however is that the book shifts its focus from a spousal relationship to the greater family.
 Green's book prompts many layers of examination as his protagonist Leo encounters letters seemingly arriving from the past, which ultimately leads to another form of time travel in a small Kentucky town.
-Family, love, and loss are all examined in a book that critics also rightfully compared to another time-travel stalwart: Jack Finney's Time and Again
+Family, love, and loss are all examined in a book that critics also rightfully compared to another time-travel stalwart: Jack Finney's Time and Again.

 Everyone Says That at the End of the World